CIT85/files/project_p1.md

 ### 3. Create 3 Additional Menu Pages

 - Each file should match your menu items.
-  - We will built an about and contact page later, so don't include these are you menu pages.
+  - We will built an about and contact page later, so don't include these on your menu pages.
 - File names must be:
   - **lowercase**
   - **no spaces** (use hyphens or underscores if needed)